mielwyn/hackgt8/README.md

 2. cd to project directory
 3. install node.js
 4. `npm install` to get dependencies
+5. set up a config folder with a keys.js file, then put client secrets in there. use module.exports to access them from the main code.
+6. replace node.js connect string (forgot to just have that in the config file)
-5. node ./app.js
+7. node ./app.js
-6. navigate to your ip address:3000 to access the website (avoid using localhost because browsers don't like out of domain GET requests)
+8. navigate to your ip address:3000 to access the website (avoid using localhost because browsers don't like out of domain GET requests)

 ### Raspberry Pi setup
 1. install/configure `tcpdump`